Skip to main content Skip to navigation

 Assessment component

-This poster presentation requires the development of a collaborative declaration that outlines an approach to spatial agency.
-The manifesto should build on learning developed in the module and should represent a collective approach to spacial agency [this will be supported by working with students own interests as a precursor to group selection].
+This presentation requires the development of a collaborative response to the assignment brief.
+The presentation should build on learning developed in the module and should represent a collective approach to spacial agency.

 Reassessment component is the same